allcount/allcountjs/README.md

 npm install -g allcountjs
 ```

+*NOTE:* There could be an EACCES issue with bower install on Mac OS X.
+As workaround please remove bower cache (USER_HOME/.cache/bower) and run `npm install allcountjs` to pre load it.

 # Getting Started
 AllcountJS server uses Git repositories to load app configurations from it and MongoDB to store application data.
 To run AllcountJS Git should be installed and available in path.